Enjoy a More Peaceful Slumber by Maintaining Proper Indoor Environmental Conditions

 For your baby’s health and safety, meanwhile, it is important that the nursery surrounds the little one in comfortable sleeping conditions.
 And as every parent knows, keeping an infant well rested translates to everyone feeling better rested.
 So, in addition to picking that perfect mattress, the key to blissful slumber is monitoring and controlling the environment where you and your family sleep.

-Studies have shown that temperature and humidity levels outside a certain range can make it difficult for infants to sleep.
-Too low of a humidity can affect discomfort by drying-out nasal passages and causing cracked, itchy skin.
-Too high of a humidity can compromise an environment with mold and allergens.
-Rapid changes in temperature, it's suggested, can be particularly stressful for newborns because they are less able to adapt by regulating their internal temperatures.
+Studies have shown that temperature and humidity levels outside a certain range can make it difficult for people to sleep.
+Too low of humidity can affect discomfort by drying-out nasal passages and causing cracked, itchy skin.
+Too high humidity can compromise an environment with mold and allergens.
+In addition, temperatures that fall outside the range of “room temperature” can lead to sleep difficulty.
+Rapid changes in conditions are also said to potentially aggravate sleep.

 The EPA recommends keeping relative humidity between 30% and 60%.
 Many sleep experts will suggest keeping it as close to 50% if possible.
 Sleep experts also suggest 65°F as an ideal temperature, with some suggesting temperatures as low as 60°F for athletes.
 You know your body and preferences better than anybody, so a good strategy would be to start at 65°F and 50% RH and make adjustments as needed.
 In addition to monitoring conditions with a temperature and humidity meter, you can adjust ambient air using tools like humidifiers, dehumidifiers, as well as your home’s heating and cooling system.
 Home environment monitoring will enable you to maintain consistent sleep conditions throughout the year.